-Shooting At Ft.
-Lauderdale International Airport In Florida Reported [Breaking News]
+6 Injured, Multiple Dead At Ft.
+Lauderdale International Airport Shooting [Breaking News]

 — Bradd Jaffy (@BraddJaffy) January 6, 2017

-The shooting incident is alleged to have started at a baggage claim that is located in Terminal 2 of the Ft.
+The shooting incident is alleged to have started at 1 p.m.
+EST at a baggage claim that is located in Terminal 2 of the Ft.
 Lauderdale International Airport.
 As chaos after the shooting ensued, cameras which were outside of the airport showed firefighters and emergency services, along with many passengers, standing outside on the tarmac.
 NBC report that while the Federal Aviation Administration were not ordering an official ground stop outside of the airport, officials were refusing to let anybody go inside for safety reasons.

+CBS Miami said a traveler named Ben was attempting to catch a shuttle as the shooting occurred.

+“People yelling, people screaming, everyone in a big pack just running as far as possible away from the shots.
+Our bus driver wasn’t sure what was going on, he was asking, ‘What’s happening?
+What’s going on?’
+But no one was answering because everyone was in a rush to get safe.”

 Earlier tweets that were occurring right after the shooting included former White House press secretary Ari Fleischer, who tweeted, “I’m at the Ft.
 Lauderdale Airport.
 Shots have been fired.
 Everyone is running.”
 Fleischer has also said at the time that there was one shooter and five victims involved.